ACTL6A: Function

 This gene encodes a family member of actin-related proteins (ARPs), which share significant amino acid sequence identity to conventional actins.
 Both actins and ARPs have an actin fold, which is an ATP-binding cleft, as a common feature.
 The ARPs are involved in diverse cellular processes, including vesicular transport, spindle orientation, nuclear migration and chromatin remodeling.
 This gene encodes a 53 kDa subunit protein of the BAF (BRG1/brm-associated factor) complex in mammals, which is functionally related to SWI/SNF complex in S. cerevisiae and Drosophila; the latter is thought to facilitate transcriptional activation of specific genes by antagonizing chromatin-mediated transcriptional repression.
 Together with beta-actin, it is required for maximal ATPase activity of BRG1, and for the association of the BAF complex with chromatin/matrix.
 Three transcript variants that encode two different protein isoforms have been described.

 Clinical significance

 ACTL6A is amplified in head and squamous cancers and confers poor prognosis in patients.
+This is also the first report of amplification of an epigenetic factor by Saladi SV.
 In hepatocellular carcinomas, it promotes metastasis.